 There isn’t necessarily one “plant-based diet” in existence today, but rather dozens of different variations that stem from cultures found all around the world.
-Examples of popular plant-based diets include: The Mediterranean Diet, Macrobiotic Diet, Vegan Diet, Raw Diet and various types of vegetarian diets.
+Examples of popular, mostly plant-based diets include: the Mediterranean diet (including the new Green Mediterranean diet, macrobiotic diet, vegan diet, Dean Ornish diet, raw food diet and various types of vegetarian diets.

 Not ready to give up animal foods?
 That’s actually not a problem.
 Not every plant-based diet is vegan or even vegetarian.
-Many include quality animal foods, but aim to do so “in moderation” — it’s something taken in consideration when comparing Paleo vs. vegan diets.
+Many include quality animal foods, but aim to do so “in moderation” — it’s something taken in consideration when comparing plant-based diets vs. Paleo as well as Paleo vs. vegan diets.
 In other words, foods like meat, fish, eggs or dairy aren’t necessarily off-limits when you’re eating plant-based, they just usually take a back seat to eating lots of unprocessed plant foods.
 Aim to limit to less than 10 percent of your plate if selected.